melezhik/mybutterflies/articles/Formatting/data.md

 ## Italic, designated color

-Use ``text`` construction, to have a text in italic style with a designated color, for example:
+Use back quote symbols, to have a text in italic style with a designated color, for example:

 ```